nealcrook/nascom/sdcard/doc/parallel_interface_programming.md

 The program [sddir.asm](../host_programs/sddir.asm) is an example of a PolyDos utility.

-Both of these programs start with some defines for command names and then include the file [sd_sub1.asm](../host_programs/sd_sub1.asm) -- that file contains a set of low-level subroutines for implementing the protocol:
+Both of these programs start by with some program-specific defines and then include the file [sd_sub_defs.asm](../host_programs/sd_sub_defs.asm) -- that file contains defines for the PIO ports and for the NASdsk commands.

+Next, the programs include the file [sd_sub1.asm](../host_programs/sd_sub1.asm) -- that file contains a set of low-level subroutines for implementing the protocol:

 * putcmd -- send an 8-bit command